KushBhatnagar/kushbhatnagar.github.io/_posts/2024-06-17- why-dvc-not-best-choice-with-awslambda-for-dataversioning.md

 # 7. Test the lambda function
 $ aws lambda invoke --function-name dvc-lambda response.json
 ```
-I am not able to execute `dvc add` command from the above mentioned `lambda_handler` function, I am covering the reason in the next section.
+> In the above mentioned steps, the Docker image creation and Lambda function are created successfully, but on invoking the Lambda function, the step that is executing the `dvc add` command is giving an error.
+I am covering the reason in the next section.
+{: .notice--warning}

 # Learnings